taherimo/kludo/README.md

 *  -diffparamx (Diffusion parameter X)
 *  -diffparamy (Diffusion parameter Y)

-Among these arguments three of them are necessary: -pdb, -chainid and -dssppath.
-If you don't pass values to the rest of arguments, default values are used for them.
+Three of the arguments are mandatory: -pdb, -chainid and -dssppath.
+If you don't pass values to the rest of arguments, default values are utilized.
 Values of the arguments -diffparamx and -diffparamy should be passed simultaneously.
 The parameters diffparamx and diffparamy are coefficient (x) and exponent (y) of node count (n), respectively, which determine the diffusion parameter, t, for each kernel (t=xn^y).
-Moreover Kernel type should be choosen from following list:
+Moreover the user can choose the Kernel type from following options:
 * lap-exp-diff (Laplacian Exponential Diffusion Kernel)
 * markov-diff (Markov Diffusion Kernel)
 * reg-lap-diff (Regularized Laplacian Diffusion Kernel)
 * markov-exp-diff (Markov Exponential Diffusion Kernel)

-The default values of parameters are as follows:
+The default values of the parameters are as follows:
 * numdomains -> automatic
 * minsegsize  -> 25
 * mindomainsize -> 27